-- 5. As described in Recital 12 of the Implementing Regulation, it is necessary to avoid causing undue material disadvantage on those ECAIs which, due to their more recent entrance in the market, present limited quantitative information, with the view to balancing prudential with market concerns.
-Updates to the mapping should be made wherever this becomes necessary to reflect quantitative information collected after the entry into force of the Implementing Regulation. - 6.
-The resulting mapping tables have been specified in Annex III of the revised draft ITS on the mapping of ECAIs' credit assessments under Article 136(1) and (3) of Regulation (EU) No 575/2013.
-Figure 1 below shows the result for the main ratings scale of S&P's, the Long-term issuer ratings scale.
+- 5. Updates to the mapping should be made wherever this becomes necessary to reflect quantitative information collected after the entry into force of the Implementing Regulation. - 6.
+The resulting mapping tables have been specified in Annex III of the Consultation paper on the revised draft ITS on the mapping of ECAIs' credit assessments under Article 136(1) and (3) of Regulation (EU) No 575/2013.
+Figure 1 below shows the result for the main ratings scale of S&P, the Long-term issuer credit rating scale.